29next/developer-docs/docs/apps/guides/index.md

 ---
 # Guides

-Guides to getting started with building Apps for 29 Next.
+Guides to getting started with building Apps for Next Commerce.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';